AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/refresh-token/readme.md

     npm run start:msal
 ```

 1. Open a browser and navigate to `http://localhost:3000`.
 The app will attempt to silently acquire tokens for the user.
 Should the silent token acquisition attempt fails, it will try to obtain a refresh token from ADAL Node app's cache.
-To do this, the app needs to pass down some unique identifier (such as a username or user OID) for this user as a query for the cache lookup.
+To do this, the app needs to pass down some unique identifier (such as user object ID) for this user as a query for the cache lookup.
 If no refresh token is found for this user or if the refresh token is expired, the app falls back to interactive token acquisition as a last resort.
 This logic is shown below:

 ```JavaScript
 app.get('/acquireToken', async (req, res, next) => {